At Domex we work hard to ensure that our sleeping bags feature the latest technology available and that they are jam-packed full of features.

 Less expensive but shorter lifespan.

 A blend of multi-denier hollow fibres which are very compactable and will keep you warm even if your sleeping bag gets damp.
 7DXcell is anti-bacterial, anti-fungal and anti-microbial, meaning the bag will retain freshness for its entire lifetime.
 Regular washing will help maintain the loft.
-Models: Silver Fern 5 Below, Silver Fern Zero, Black Ice and Packlite
+Models: Silver Fern Plus 5 and Black Ice.

 A polyester hollow fibre with a spring like shape which has more loft and is warmer than conventional hollow fibres.
 It is non-allergenic, fast drying and will retain loft, adding warmth and extending the life of your sleeping bag.
 Model: Bushmate.